JimmyYTran/Catan-ECE373-Group-27-/README.md

-This project was created by members in ECE 373, Group 27, at the University of Arizona.
+Group project for ECE 373 at the University of Arizona

-Justin Sabino Carlson
-Kyler Fong Gee
-Jimmy Tran
+Team Members: Justin Sabino Carlson, Kyler Fong Gee, Jimmy Tran